Before you can approach the market or provider community, you'll need to plan your procurement.

 To be able to evaluate the proposals you receive, you need to decide the criteria you'll ask potential suppliers or providers to meet, and choose an evaluation model to determine how those criteria will be prioritised against each other.

 Choose a panel of 3–5 people with a mix of skills and experience who'll decide the criteria and evaluate the offers.
 You can also ask experts to evaluate specific parts of proposals (eg price or technical requirements) without making them part of the official panel.

 You'll still need to go through an evaluation process to ensure the supplier has the capability, capacity and expertise to deliver what you need.
 This process might not be as formal as the one outlined here, but it will still need to be robust enough for objective decision-making, including determining value for money.

 Your procurement plan should include:

-For any procurements with a whole of life value of more than $5 million, you'll need to submit the procurement plan to us for review.
-See Rule 19.
+For any procurements with a whole of life value of more than $5 million, you'll need to submit the procurement plan to us for review if requested.
+See Rule 22.

 Finally, now is a good time to start thinking about performance standards and measures - usually called KPIs.